wharfkit/website/src/lib/docs/Antelope/Authority.md

 ## Anatomy of an Authority

 An `Authority` consists of 4 elements.
-The `keys`, `accounts`, and `waits` contain different types of weighted entities which are valid for the `Authority`.
+The `keys`, `accounts`, and `waits` arrays contain different types of weighted entities which are valid for the `Authority`.
 The `threshold` indicates how many of the entities are required to satisfy this authority.

 ```ts
 {